CellDynamics/QuimP/Doxygen_doc/usefultools.md

 This script builds snapshots and ~~upload them to server~~ packed into *zip* package.
 It checks also if there is the same package on server already and set certain log level for every package.

-File: \ref ../build-snapshot.sh "build-snapshot.sh"
+File: build-snapshot.sh \i branch \i profile

 # Generate documentation {#gendoc}

 This script builds documentation

-File: \ref ../generateDoc.sh "generateDoc.sh"
+File: generateDoc.sh

 # Prepare test environment {#testenv}

 This scripts compiles everything (QuimP and plugins) without tests and copies artifacts to Fiji directory.
 It is folder dependent.
 Can be used for tests from Eclipse.

-File: \ref ../testBuild.sh "testBuild.sh"
+File: testBuild.sh